Pollinator Habitat Program

 In addition to providing habitat, the program:

-- Reduces mowing so that plants can mature and produce seeds.
-VDOT's "Best Practices Manual" recommends no mowing between November 1 and March 31.
+- Reduces mowing so that plants can mature and produce seeds

-- Increases native vegetation to stabilize slopes and reduce erosion.
-Deep roots of native plants also decrease storm water runoff.
+- Increases vegetation to stabilize slopes and reduce erosion; deep roots of plants also decrease storm water runoff

 How You Can Support Pollinators